19 Aug 2021

 Once again, the blender is your friend here.
-You can whizz together a batch of energy balls in minutes and make lots of them at once.
+You can whizz a batch of energy balls together in minutes and make lots of them at once.
 Plus, they keep well, so you can pack a couple in your lunchbox for days to come.

-For the remaining ingredients, choose a selection of nuts, seeds, oats and other flavors you enjoy.
+For the remaining ingredients, choose a selection of nuts, seeds, oats and other flavours you enjoy.
 For example, it’s tough to beat a classic peanut butter energy ball (we love to roll ours in desiccated coconut) or a chocolatey one made with raw cacao!

 Seize the opportunity to sneak in extra healthy ingredients.
 We never make an energy ball without adding in Jerusalem Artichoke Powder.
 It’s packed with prebiotic inulin fibre, and has such a mild, sweet flavour that you’ll never taste it in the final energy ball.
 Alternatively, our Sea Buckthorn Powder adds a fruity kick and lots of beta-carotene and omega-7 to your ball!